abhinavthomas/thing-translator/README.md

 ![](https://oxism.com/thing-translator/img/2.jpg)
 ---

-Thing Translator is a web app that lets you point your phone (or laptop) at stuff to hear to say it in a different language.
+'Whatsthat?' is a web app that lets you point your phone (or laptop) at stuff to hear to say it in a different language.
 It was developed as part of Google's [AI Experiments](https://aiexperiments.withgoogle.com/) project.
 You can try the app [here](https://oxism.com/thing-translator/).